rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 helm uninstall mocktail -n mocktail helm uninstall my-mocktail -n my-mocktail
 ```
-You can check that the resources have been removed by using `kubectl` :
+You can check that the resources have been removed by using `kubectl` or `helm`:
 ```
 helm list -n mocktail
 helm list -n my-mocktail